bmilcs/odin-project/JAVASCRIPT.md

-To access the value of a variable, use the `alert` function
+To access the value of a variable, use the `alert` function (message box / popup):

 ```js
 // show the variable content